Horan517/Discrete-Choice-Analysis-with-R/README.md

 ## How to use this repository

-1. Install R (make sure to pick the correct operating system) - this is the programming language, it comes as a ‘core package’ here:
+1. Install R (make sure to pick the correctre operating system) - this is the programming language, it comes as a ‘core package’ here:

     <https://cran.rstudio.com/>